OfficeDev/Microsoft-Teams-Samples/samples/tab-nested-auth/csharp/README.md

    devtunnel host -p 3978 --allow-anonymous
    ```

-3. Setup for code

-- Clone the repository
+3. Clone the repository

     ```bash
     git clone https://github.com/OfficeDev/Microsoft-Teams-Samples.git
     ```

-- Modify the `/appsettings.json` and fill in the following details:
-  - `{{AzureAD Client Id}}` - Generated from Step 1 while doing Microsoft Entra ID app registration in Azure portal.
+4. Run the app from a terminal or from Visual Studio, choose option A or B.

+    A) From a terminal, navigate to `/samples/tab-nested-auth/csharp`

+    ```bash
+    # run the app
+    dotnet run
+    ```
- - If you are using Visual Studio
+    B) Or from Visual Studio

     - Launch Visual Studio
     - File -> Open -> Project/Solution
-  - Navigate to `/samples/tab-nested-auth/csharp/TabNestedAuth` folder
+    - Navigate to `/samples/tab-nested-auth/csharp` folder
-  - Select `TabNestedAuth.csproj` file
+    - Select `TabNestedAuth.sln` file
+    - Press `F5` to run the project

+5. Modify the `/appsettings.json` and fill in the following details:
+  - `{{AzureAD Client Id}}` - Generated from Step 1 while doing Microsoft Entra ID app registration in Azure portal.

-4. Setup Manifest for Teams
+6. Setup Manifest for Teams
 - __*This step is specific to Teams.*__
     - **Edit** the `manifest.json` contained in the ./appPackage folder to replace your Microsoft App Id (that was created when you registered your app registration earlier) *everywhere* you see the place holder string `{{Microsoft-App-Id}}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
     - **Edit** the `manifest.json` for `validDomains` and replace `{{domain-name}}` with base Url of your domain.
 E.g. if you are using ngrok it would be `https://1234.ngrok-free.app` then your domain-name will be `1234.ngrok-free.app` and if you are using dev tunnels then your domain will be like: `12345.devtunnels.ms`.